beldenju/latin_america_env_comm_database/pages/locations.md

 cloud-fields: site.data.theme.locations-fields
 ---

-## Browse Locations
+## Browse Author Locations

-Use this word cloud visualization to browse locations.
+Who's writing about Latin American environmental communication?
+Select a location below to generate a list of works produced within that country.
 Word size is determined by frequency and all words link to a corresponding collection search.